 The maximum benefit that the PBGC guarantees is set by law.
-Only benefits that you have earned a right to receive and that cannot be forfeited (called vested benefits) are guaranteed.
+Only benefits you have earned a right to receive and that cannot be forfeited (called vested benefits) are guaranteed.
 There are separate insurance programs with different benefit guarantees and other provisions for single-employer plans and multiemployer plans.
 Your Plan is covered by PBGC's multiemployer program.
 Specifically, the PBGC guarantees a monthly benefit payment equal to 100 percent of the first \$11 of the Plan's monthly benefit accrual rate, plus 75 percent of the next \$33 of the accrual rate, times each year of credited service.
 The PBGC's maximum guarantee, therefore, is \$35.75 per month times a participant's years of credited service.

-Example 1: If a participant with 10 years of credited service has an accrued monthly benefit of \$600, the accrual rate for purposes of determining the PBGC guarantee would be determined by dividing the monthly benefit by the participant's years of service (600/10), which equals \$60.
-The guaranteed amount for a \$60 monthly accrual rate is equal to the sum of \$11 plus \$24.75 (.75 x \$33), or \$35.75.
-Thus, the participant's guaranteed monthly benefit is \$357.50 ( $35.75 \times 10$ ).
+Example 1: If a participant with 10 years of credited service has an accrued monthly benefit of \$600, the accrual rate to determine the PBGC guarantee would be determined by dividing the monthly benefit by the participant's years of service (\$600/10), which equals \$60.
+The guaranteed amount for a \$60 monthly accrual rate is equal to \$11 plus \$24.75 (.75 x \$33), or \$35.75.
+Thus, the participant's guaranteed monthly benefit is \$357.50 (\$35.75 x 10).

-Example 2: If the participant in Example 1 has an accrued monthly benefit of \$200, the accrual rate for purposes of determining the guarantee would be \$20 (or \$200/10).
-The guaranteed amount for a \$20 monthly accrual rate is equal to the sum of \$11 plus \$6.75 (.75 x \$9), or \$17.75.
+Example 2: If the participant in Example 1 has an accrued monthly benefit of \$200, the accrual rate to determine the guarantee would be \$20 (or \$200/10).
+The guaranteed amount for a \$20 monthly accrual rate is equal to \$11 plus \$6.75 (.75 x \$9), or \$17.75.
 Thus, the participant's guaranteed monthly benefit would be \$177.50 (\$17.75 x 10).

 The PBGC guarantees pension benefits payable at normal retirement age and some early retirement benefits.
 In addition, the PBGC guarantees qualified preretirement survivor benefits (which are preretirement death benefits payable to the surviving spouse of a participant who dies before starting to receive benefit payments).
-In calculating a person's monthly payment, the PBGC will disregard any benefit increases that were made under a Plan within 60 months before the earlier of the plan's termination or insolvency (or benefits that were in effect for less than 60 months at the time of termination or insolvency).
+In calculating a person's monthly payment, the PBGC will disregard any benefit increases made under a Plan within 60 months before the earlier of the plan's termination or insolvency (or benefits in effect for less than 60 months at the time of termination or insolvency).
 Similarly, the PBGC does not guarantee benefits above the normal retirement benefit, disability benefits not in pay status, or non-pension benefits, such as health insurance, life insurance, death benefits, vacation pay, or severance pay.